 I love this little poem.
 It goes straight to my heart every single time.
 As does this:

-This post is written in memory of two young men, both of whom died while serving their respective countries; one thirty years ago, and the other one-hundred-two years ago, this month.
+This post is written in memory of two young men, both of whom died while serving their respective countries; one thirty-one years ago, and the other one-hundred-three years ago; one in Central America, and one in France.
 I never met either of them (one died thirty-seven years before even I was born, and he was born in the century-before-last); nevertheless, as sometimes happens in the best of human interactions, I came to know them, they became a very small part of my life, and they live on in a corner of my heart, because I listened to the fond memories of those who were close to them.
 As far as I know, homo sapiens is the only species on earth capable of giving, borrowing, sharing, and carrying memories forward, sometimes for generations, in this fashion.
 It’s one of the best parts of us, one of the things that separates us from other life forms, one of the things that makes us human.
 For many reasons, including occasional privileges like this, I thank God for the fact that, with all its attendant ups and downs, its periodic messes, and its delirious joys and profound sorrows, I’ll never be other than human.

 I made a set of promises, one to the friend, and the other to the lover, of each of these young men.
 I promised I’d keep, and share, their stories in my family, and I promised I’d never forget them.